-- The Ken Burns Effect: Limited Animation extended to its logical end point, as much of the film consists of the camera panning over still drawings.
+- The Ken Burns Effect: The film takes Limited Animation to its logical extreme, as much of the film is simply a camera panning and zooming around still drawings.

 - Limited Animation: A significant portion of the movie is made of either still images or pans over paintings.

-- Love Potion: A page gets Jeanne to make him a love potion so he can have sex with the baroness.
-It ends badly for the page and the baroness when they're caught.
+- Love Potion: The page gets Jeanne to make him a love potion so he can have sex with the baroness.
+It ends badly for the page and the baroness when the baron catches them.

-- Ms Fan Service: Jeanne is a beautiful girl who's never had any shoes (she's so much foot fetish material that in one scene of her gang rape, one of her rapists is playing with her toes) and is fully or partially naked more often than not.
-And then there's her various erotically charged encounters.
+- Ms. Fanservice: Jeanne is a beautiful girl who's never had any shoes and is fully or partially naked more often than not.
+She's such foot fetish material that in one scene of her gang rape, one of her rapists is playing with her toes.
+And then there are her various erotically charged encounters.

-- Shameless Fanservice Girl: After having sex with the devil and becoming a witch, Jeanne is pretty much done with clothing as a thing.
+- Shameless Fanservice Girl: After having sex with the Devil and becoming a Hot Witch, Jeanne is pretty much done with clothing as a thing.